dembondy/OccupancySim-SYSLAB/README.md

 ## Running the simulator

-1. Open the setup.json file and adjust the desired parameters
+1. Open the setup.csv file and adjust the desired parameters
 2. Run the following command in the terminal:

 ``` python3 OccupancySimulator.py ```